-Dual Language Programme (DLP) at Sekolah Tenby
+Dual Language Program (DLP) at Sekolah Tenby Ipoh

 Sekolah Tenby has been given the approval to teach Mathematics and Science in English under the Dual Language Programme (DLP) at three entry points (Standard 1, Standard 4 and Form 1) from 2016.
 All other classes will join these entry points after 2016.